Bret Easton Ellis: Personal life

-Earlier in his career, Ellis said he based the character Patrick Bateman in American Psycho on his father, but in a 2010 interview he claimed to have lied about this explanation.
+Earlier in his career, Ellis said he based the character Patrick Bateman in American Psycho on his father; however, in a 2010 interview, the author said he had lied about this explanation.
 Explaining that "Patrick Bateman was about me," he said, "I didn't want to finally own up to the responsibility of being Patrick Bateman, so I laid it on my father, I laid it on Wall Street."
 In reality, the book was "about me at the time, and I wrote about all my rage and feelings."
 To James Brown, he clarified that Bateman was based on "my father a little bit but I was living that lifestyle; my father wasn't in New York the same age as Patrick Bateman, living in the same building, going to the same places that Patrick Bateman was going to."

 Ellis named his first novel and his 2010 novel after two Elvis Costello references: "Less than Zero" and Imperial Bedroom, respectively.
 Ellis called Bruce Springsteen his "musical hero" in a 2010 interview with NME.

+In 2023, when asked about his political views, Ellis replied, "I'm not a conservative or a liberal.
+At least in the US, I can't agree with either of them.
+I think they're both completely bonkers."